karmi/retire/README.markdown

 ```

 In this case, _only_ the defined model attributes are indexed.
 The `mapping` declaration creates the
-index when the class is loaded or when the importing features are used, and _only_ when it does not exist, yet.
+index when the class is loaded or when the importing features are used, and _only_ when it does not yet exist.
 (It may well be reasonable to wrap the index creation logic in a class method of your model, so you
-have better control on index creation when bootstrapping your application or when setting up tests.)
+have better control on index creation when bootstrapping your application or when setting up the test suite.)

 When you want a tight grip on how the attributes are added to the index, just
-provide the `to_indexed_json` method in your model:
+implement the `to_indexed_json` method in your model:

 ```ruby
     class Article < ActiveRecord::Base